Costs and Payments

 Read more on the Summer Financial Aid webpage.

-All payments are due prior to, or on, the first day of class for which a student is enrolled.
+Payment in full is due prior to, or on, the first day of class for which a student is enrolled.
+Paymeny plans are available for those students who don't have the ability to pay in full.

 Students who register for classes at least two weeks prior to the start of a session will, when possible, receive mailed billing notification in their VandalMail.